fluxinc/DICOM7/README.md

-# OrderORM
+# DICOM7

+A comprehensive bidirectional DICOM and HL7 interface suite with multiple components:

-Order ORM queries DICOM Modality Worklist at a set interval, generates HL7 ORM orders, and sends them to a receiver.
+- **DICOM2ORM**: Queries DICOM Modality Worklist and generates HL7 ORM orders
+- **DICOM2ORU**: Processes DICOM images and generates HL7 ORU result messages
+- **ORM2DICOM**: Receives HL7 ORM orders and creates DICOM Modality Worklist entries

 ## License

+This software is proprietary and confidential.
+Unauthorized copying, transferring, or reproduction of the contents of this repository, via any medium, is strictly prohibited.

 This software is released under the **Medical Software Academic and Restricted Use License**: